NCL > What's New | previous releases | current release

 What's coming in the next release of NCL

-The next release of NCL will be version 6.4.0, with a scheduled release date of Feb 2017.
+The next release of NCL will be version 6.5.0.

 - New functions